deephaven/examples/README.md

 ## Description

-Each folder in this repository has two items within:
+Each folder in this repository except parquet has two items within:

  - `README` - An explanation of everything about the data
  - `csv` - A folder with all relevant data in either CSV or TSV format
+ * parquet instead contains a number of standalone .parquet files with different data formats

 ## Installation Instructions